geminik23/ctrader-fix/README.md

   - [x] Parsing the incremental market data in callback
   - [x] Market data handler in example code.
   - [x] FIX callback method for subscription - ~~waiting constantly in subscription method when market is closed~~
-- [ ] FIX issue identify the resposne with sequence number
+- [ ] FIX issue identify the response with sequence number
 - [ ] TradeClient
   - [x] Add fetch methods
   - [x] Implement fetch_security_list to fetch the security list